Sherman0236/Sherman0236.github.io/_posts/2023-04-01-dz-pbo-hiding.md

 ## WHAT IS A PBO?
 The [.PBO file format](https://community.bistudio.com/wiki/PBO_File_Format) first premiered with Operation Flashpoint in the Summer of 2001.
 A PBO or "packed bank of files" is similar in purpose to a zip file.
-It simply serves as a medium for storing and compressing files and folders.
-Apple's LZSS compression can be selectively used on individual files within a PBO.
+It simply serves as a medium for storing and compressing files and folders where Apple's open source [LZSS](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski) compression can be selectively used on individual files within a PBO.
 Two types of PBO exist: addon and mission.
 A mission PBO instructs the game on how to construct a playable scenario.
 An addon PBO is what might be referred to in other gaming communities as a mod.
 Many of Bohemia Interactive's games such as DayZ and Arma 3 can be configured to load any PBO file